Whether you geek out on statistics or despise them, they are the key to revealing if our marketing plans are really working (or aren’t).

 What is click-through rate (CTR)?

 When it comes to measuring email marketing metrics, one of the first things we measure is the email open rate, i.e, how many email recipients went ahead and opened the email.
-This helps us know if we are making an impact in their inbox, if our subject lines are resonating with our subscribers, as well as how many good contacts we have on our list.
+Open rates helps us know if we are making an impact in their inbox, if our subject lines are resonating with our subscribers, as well as how many good contacts we have on our list.

 But that’s not all we want, right?